rankingdigitalrights/index2018/app/report/acknowledgements/index.md

 **Advisory Council:** We are also grateful for the support and advice of our advisory council members, listed at [https://rankingdigitalrights.org/who/advisory-council/](https://rankingdigitalrights.org/who/advisory-council/).

 **Special thanks:** Matt Barg, Sustainalytics; Chris Ritzo, Senior Technologist at Open Technology Institute.
-Thanks also to Melissa Brown, Dipayan Ghosh, Priya Kumar, Bennett Freeman, Nathalie Maréchal, Carly Nyst, Tatevik Sargsyan, and Andi Wilson for providing valuable feedback about this report.
+Thanks also to Melissa Brown, Dipayan Ghosh, Priya Kumar, Bennett Freeman, Nathalie Maréchal, Carly Nyst, Tatevik Sargsyan, Liz Woolery and Andi Wilson for providing valuable feedback about this report.

 **Funders**
 The 2018 Corporate Accountability Index was supported by the following funders: